Battle of Vimy Ridge: Artillery

 The eight field artillery brigades of the Canadian Corps divisional artillery and two heavy artillery groups were reinforced with British artillery units.
 Four heavy artillery groups, nine field artillery brigades, three divisional artillery groups and the artillery complement of the 5th Division was attached to the Canadian Corps.
 Ten heavy artillery groups of the flanking I and XVII Corps were assigned tasks in support of the Canadian Corps.
 The artillery batteries of I Corps were particularly important because they enfiladed German gun positions behind Vimy Ridge.

 The British provided twenty-four brigade artillery groups consisting of four hundred and eighty 18 pounder field guns, one hundred and thirty-eight 4.5 inch howitzers, ninety-six 2 inch trench mortars, twenty-four 9.45 inch mortars, supported by 245 siege guns and heavy mortars.
 This firepower gave a density of one heavy gun for every 20 yd and one field gun for every 10 yd of the corps frontage, representing a considerable average increase, including three times the heavy guns over the distribution of artillery at the Battle of the Somme in 1916.

 On 8 February, the First Army issued a 3,000-word artillery plan devised by Horne and his principal artillery commander, Major General H. F. Mercer.
 Brigadier-General Edward Morrison developed and issued a 35-page multi-phased fire support plan called Canadian Corps Artillery Instruction No. 1 for the Capture of Vimy Ridge to support the efforts of the infantry.
 The Canadian Corps received three times the artillery normally assigned to a corps for regular operations.
 To manage the supply of the extra guns, the Royal Artillery staff officer, Major Alan Brooke, coordinated communication and transport plans to work with the barrage plans.

 A 1.6 million shell allotment allowed the artillery along the Canadian Corps front to maintain a high rate of fire.
 Improvements in the quality of the shells ensured fewer duds.
-The new instantaneous No. 106 fuze greatly improved the effectiveness of the artillery since this fuse burst reliably with the slightest of contact, unlike older timed fuses, making it especially effective at wire cutting before the advance.
-To maintain communications during the battle, particularly with the artillery, field units laid over 1400 km of telegraph and field telephone cabling, normally at a depth of 7 ft.
-The corps conducted coordinated counter-battery shoots before the battle.
-The First Army Field Survey Company printed barrage maps for all batteries, produced artillery boards and provided counter-battery support with their flash spotting groups and sound ranging sections.
-Using flash spotting, sound ranging and aerial reconnaissance from 16 Squadron and 1 & 2 Balloon Companies Royal Flying Corps (RFC) in the week before the battle, the counter-battery artillery under command of Lieutenant-Colonel Andrew McNaughton fired 125,900 shells, harassing an estimated 83 per cent of the German gun positions.
+The new instantaneous No. 106 fuze greatly improved results, the fuse burst reliably with the slightest of contact, unlike older timed fuses, making it especially effective at wire cutting.
+Field units laid over 1400 km of telegraph and field telephone cables, normally at a depth of 7 ft.
+The corps conducted counter-battery shoots before the battle.
+The First Army Field Survey Company printed barrage maps, artillery boards and counter-battery support with flash spotting groups and sound ranging sections.
+Using flash spotting, sound ranging and aerial reconnaissance from 16 Squadron and 1 & 2 Balloon Companies Royal Flying Corps (RFC) in the week before the battle, the counter-battery artillery (Lieutenant-Colonel Andrew McNaughton) fired 125,900 shells, harassing an estimated 83 per cent of the German gun positions.